src-dbgr/crypto-monitor-api-poc/README.md

 - Class `CoinService.java`
 - Line #22 in Constructor `CoinService`
 - Add `@Qualifier` Annotation
-- This replaces the Interface with a chosen impmlementation
+- This replaces the Interface with a chosen implementation
 - Example `public CoinService(@Qualifier("postgres") CoinDao coinDao)`

-> **Note:** Look which classes implement the CoinDao Interface, for instance, CoinDataAcessService
+> **Note:** Look which classes implement the CoinDao Interface, for instance, CoinDataAccessService

 ### [INFO] Logging